Ngayep/alx-system_engineering-devops/0x02-shell_redirections/README.md

 3twofiles displays the content of two files
-4lastlines displays the ten last lines of a file 5firstlines displays the 10 first lines of a file
+4lastlines displays the ten last lines of a file 5firstlines displays the 10 first lines of a file 6thirdline displays the 3rd line of the file iacta